akaliutau/spark-recipes/docs/README.md

 =================

 *  Aggregations are a way to group data so you can look at the data from a higher, or macro, level.
-*  Apache Spark can perform aggregations on dataframes with Spark SQL (by creating a view) or the dataframe API.
+*  Apache Spark can perform aggregations on dataframes with Spark SQL (by creating a view) or the dataframe API.
 *  The groupBy() method is the equivalent of the SQL GROUP BY statement.
 *  Data needs to be prepared and cleaned before performing aggregations.
 Those steps can be done via transformations (chapter 12).
 *  Aggregations can be performed by methods chained after the groupBy() method, or by static functions inside the agg() method.
-*  Spark’s aggregations can be extended by custom user-defined aggregation functions (UDAFs).
+*  Spark’s aggregations can be extended by custom user-defined aggregation functions (UDAFs).
 *  A UDAF must be registered by name in your Spark session.
 *  A UDAF is called using the callUDF() method and the UDAF name.
 *  A UDAF is implemented as a class, which should implement several methods.